Chapter 34 : 33- The Last Death Eater

 “Well I’m sorry but I can’t stay here while everyone dies!”
 Harry replied in frustration.
 He turned away to face the Malfoy’s.
 Draco was lifting his fragile father up while Astoria continued to cradle her child as she sobbed.
 “Go to Andromeda’s.
 She’ll look after you.”
 But Narcissa didn’t seem to hear him.

 “Tell me, Potter.
 If they win and you die, what do you think the odds are of the Confederation retaking control?”

 Harry didn’t answer but instead went to crouch over Selwyn’s body and search the inside of his robes.
 He pulled out a thin dark green book and recognised it at once.

 “Cecilia had one of these.”
 He said to himself.

-“This must be how they’ve been communicating.”
+“This must be the book they’ve been using to communicate.”
 Harry said, ignoring Narcissa and pocketing the book.

 “Potter, answer me!”

-And, for all he had been through that day, for the first time Harry felt fear creep into his chest.
+And, despite all he had been through, for only the second time that day Harry felt real fear creep into his chest.